-The Tax Court is closed to in-person filing.
+The Tax Court is generally closed to in-person filing.
 Until further notice, all appeals from orders of the Commissioner of Revenue may be filed only by mail.
 The date of the United States postmark stamp appearing on the envelope will be considered the date of filing.
 Requests for 30 day extensions of the time to appeal should be made by email to firstname.lastname@example.org .

 All other documents filed in any case pending before the Tax Court should be filed by electronic means to email@example.com.
 The Tax Court remains operational and will receive electronic submissions.
 All documents filed in any case already filed with and pending before the Tax Court may be filed by electronic means, without need for further submission of paper copies to the Court.